install4j HelpDownload

 -manual

 This option only applies to Windows.
 In GUI mode, the default JRE search sequence will not be performed and bundled JREs will not be used either.
-The installer will act as if no JRE has been found at all and display the dialog that lets you choose a JRE or download one if a JRE has been bundled dynamically.
+The installer will act as if no JRE has been found at all and display the dialog that lets you choose a JRE.
 If you locate a JRE, it will be used for the installed application.

 On Unix, you can define the environment variable INSTALL4J_JAVA_HOME_OVERRIDE instead to override the default JRE search sequence.